bryntum/chronograph/documentation/BasicFeatures.md

 replica.addEntities([ author, book ])
 ```

 This is a simplest form of a reference to another entity.
 To make it a bit smarter and to answer a question - "what are the books written by Mark Twain", we can use another types of fields - reference buckets.
-Buckets are the `Set` collections with all entities, referencing the entity of the bucket
+Buckets are the `Set` collections with all entities, referencing the entity of the bucket:

 ```ts
 class Author extends Person {